GintarasDev/JsonPath/README.md

 # TODO:
   * Implement Dictionary and non-generic IEnumerable support
   * Implement a way to define QuickJson as a serializer to use for requests and responses
+  * Implement intelisense to warn about incorrect paths